MicrosoftDocs/microsoft-salescopilot-docs/articles/open-app.md

 To pin the app, select the pushpin :::image type="icon" source="media/pin-app.png" border="false":::.
 To unpin it, select the pushpin :::image type="icon" source="media/unpin-app.png" border="false"::: again.

-## Open Copilot for Sales in Teams
+## Access Copilot for Sales in Teams

 Backed by AI, the Copilot for Sales app in Teams provides recommendations and information to help you stay connected to your customers, minimize data entry, and personalize your engagements to close deals faster with higher win rates.
 Get a deeper understanding of your customers' needs from transcribed call summaries with conversation intelligence, and take the right action at the right time with automatically generated follow-ups.

 To know how call recording is utilized, see [Learn More - Call or Meeting Recording](learn-more-call-meeting-recording.md).

-You can open Copilot for Sales using any of the following options:
+You can access Copilot for Sales using any of the following options:

 ### Messaging extensions